AlphaYouAlphaYou

 The main smart-money sources

 Congress trades can reveal what elected officials and their families disclose, but the reporting lag can be long.
-Insider trades can show executive conviction, but automatic plans and routine selling need to be separated from unusual open-market buying.
+Insider trades can show executive buying intent, but automatic plans and routine selling need to be separated from unusual open-market buying.
 Fund filings show professional positioning, but 13F data is delayed and often misses shorts, derivatives, and non-US exposure.

 AlphaYou treats these as inputs, not conclusions.
 A smart-money event becomes more useful when it lines up with fundamentals, price action, options pressure, short interest, macro context, or a source's own historical hit rate.